Director: Brent Durbin

 How to Apply

-Applications for enrollment should be made through the director of the Semester-in-Washington Program no later than November 1 of the preceeding year.
+Applications for enrollment should be made through the director of the Semester-in-Washington Program no later than November 6 of the preceeding year.
 Enrollment is limited to 12 students, and the program is not mounted for fewer than six.
-An information meeting for interested students HAS BEEN scheduled in for Tuesday, October 21, at 7:30 PM in Seelye 109.
+An information meeting for interested students has been scheduled in for Tuesday, October 18, at 7:30 PM in Seelye 101.

 Requirements to Fulfill Program